-1. Continue to keep up to date with new contentious issues, responding with expert comment, media briefings and supporting the scientists working in these areas.
+1. Continue to keep up to date with new contentious issues, responding with expert comment, media briefings and supporting the scientists working in these areas to speak out about their research.

-The SMC continued to work on new science stories throughout 2018/19 including on diet, cancer, antidepressants, climate science, genome editing, screen use and social media, dementia, and vaccines.
-We worked with scientists, medics, engineers and press officers across the research community, and continued to meet and recruit new scientists to our database, especially on topics which are high profile and contentious in the media, working with them and supporting them in providing fast and accessible expertise to news journalists on the biggest science and health stories of the day
+The SMC continued to work on new science stories throughout 2019/20 including on diet, cancer, climate science, genome editing, screen use and social media, dementia, vaccines and - from January to March 2020 - almost exclusively COVID-19.
+We worked with scientists, medics, engineers and press officers across the research community, and continued to meet and recruit new scientists to our database, especially on topics which are high profile and contentious in the media, working with them and supporting them in providing fast and accessible expertise to news journalists on the biggest science and health stories of the day.

 We continued to support and advise scientists whose area of research was at the heart of big media stories and help ensure that the public had access to high quality scientific expertise on these issues via the news media.
+Working with Taylor and Francis we updated our leaflet, 'Advice for researchers experiencing harassment' to include additional advice around harassment on social media and how best to deal with it.